cse-x345-fall-2017/04-playing-with-hangman/hangman/README.md

 1. Run Hangman on a named node.
 2. Copy the node name
 3. Start HumanPlayer in iex and run HumanPlayer.play_with(:node_name) to start a new game

+I use the default restart strategy, which is :permanent.
+This is because in the case of our game, we would want the server to restart regardless of the reason for shutdown.
+If we wanted to quit, we could just terminate the player process instead, which is more intuitive.